It was a family’s worst nightmare: On December 7, 2018, the Deane family of Madison, CT, lost son Joe, 23, to an overdose of fentanyl.

 The grant will help fund “CT Drug-Free Is Up to Me,” an interactive program that will be streamed live to middle and high school assemblies from 9 to 10 a.m. on Nov.
 21, Lisa said.
 It will be hosted by rapper, educator, and activist Dee-1, and will include educational games in which schools compete against each other.

 Nominations for the next Volunteer Hero Award will close on January 31, 2024.
-To make a nomination, visit the Foundation’s website, https://themadisonfoundation.org, and click on the Hero Volunteer Award link under the News tab.
+You can nominate a volunteer hero here.

 Founded in 1996, The Madison Foundation connects donors to causes that make Madison a better place to live, today and in the future.
 The Foundation provides grants to organizations that serve Madison’s social, cultural, environmental, educational, and recreational needs.